 AMY GOODMAN: I wanted to go back to President Trump.
 A lot of clips were taken just from the very first part of the announcement he made on Sunday morning.
 But he then moved on, rambling wildly.

 PRESIDENT DONALD TRUMP: You know, these people are very smart.
-They are not into the use of cell phones anymore.
-They are not — they’re very technically brilliant.
+They’re not into the use of cellphones anymore.
+They’re not — they’re very technically brilliant.
 You know, they use the internet better than almost anybody in the world, perhaps other than Donald Trump.
 But they use the internet incredibly well.
-And what they have done with the internet through recruiting and everything — and that’s why he died like a dog.
+And what they’ve done with the internet, through recruiting and everything — and that’s why he died like a dog.
 He died like a coward.
 He was whimpering, screaming and crying.

 AMY GOODMAN: Juan Cole, President Trump’s comments, from the dogs to the internet?

 In many ways, although not with the same systematic effect, Trump also is responsible for a certain amount of stochastic terrorism.
-The El Paso shooter who drove ten hours to kill Latino Americans was, by his own admission, at least somewhat inspired by memes coming out of the Trump Administration.
+The El Paso shooter who drove 10 hours to kill Latino Americans was, by his own admission, at least somewhat inspired by memes coming out of the Trump administration.
 We saw this in other attempted attacks on mosques in the United States.
+And so, this —

-JUAN COLE: Yes, Trump has adopted and people around him have used this language of replacement, which is a far-right conspiracy theory that the American Jewish community wants to bring in immigrants to replace white people, and so made the American Jews a target.
+JUAN COLE: Yes, Trump has adopted, and people around him have used, this language of replacement, which is a far-right conspiracy theory that the American Jewish community wants to bring in immigrants to replace white people, and so made the American Jews a target.
 It’s of course a monstrous lie.
-But these kinds of internet memes, which ISIL in some was pioneered as sources of violence, have now been taken up by the American far right, which is in itself a kind of less organized but still very deadly form of ISIS-like activity.
+But these kinds of internet memes, which ISIL in some ways pioneered as sources of violence, have now been taken up by the American far right, which is in itself a kind of less organized but still very deadly form of ISIS-like activity.